AnnieThomas02/Disaster-Response-Pipelines/README.md

 This code takes the SQLite database(DisasterResponse.db) produced by process_data.py as an input and uses the data contained within it to train and tune a ML model for categorizing messages.
 The output is a pickle file containing the fitted model.
 Test evaluation metrics are also printed as part of the training process.

 ### Web Application (run.py)
-The web application shows 3 different bar charts: Genre frequency, top 5 response features, and the top 5 words most frequently used in the messages.

-If you put in a message into the text bar, you can see what my model would predict of the 36 different feature variables.
+The web application shows 3 different bar charts: Genre frequency.If you put in a message into the text bar, you can see what my model would predict of the 36 different feature variables.

 ## ScreenShot
 ![view6914b2f4-3001 udacity-student-workspaces com_ (1)](https://user-images.githubusercontent.com/71045070/96684605-aefb6100-1330-11eb-99fa-cf193173fd00.png)